coverclock/com-diag-hazer/README.md

     GSV [20] sat  85 elv 55* azm  20* snr 40dBHz sys GLONASS
     GSV [21] sat  86 elv 53* azm 262* snr 39dBHz sys GLONASS
     GSV [22] sat  87 elv  1* azm 236* snr  0dBHz sys GLONASS

+However, the TOPGNSS GN-803G has what in my not so humble opinion is a bug: it emits GSA sentences for both the GPS and the GLONASS GNSSes, but labels both of them with the same talker code: GN (for GNSS).

+$GNGSA,A,3,76,86,75,85,77,71,,,,,,,1.39,0.72,1.19*1D\r\n
+$GNGSA,A,3,06,19,02,24,17,12,51,48,25,05,,,1.34,0.68,1.16*17\r\n

+This confuses Hazer since it thinks the two GSA updates are for the same satellite constellation or system.

+GSA {   6  19   2  24  17  12  51  48  25   5 } [10] pdop 1.39 hdop 0.72 vdop 1.19 sys GNSS
+GSA {  76  86  75  85  77  71 } [06] pdop 1.39 hdop 0.72 vdop 1.19 sys GNSS

+The GN-803G is likely computing an ensemble fix since both GSAs have the same DOP values, which depends on the specific dynamic geometry of each satellite constellation.

+I don't see any reliable way to tell them apart except for the satellite numbers.
+Doing this is problematic, because different GNSSes have different nomenclature for identifying satellites; for GPS, it's the pseudo-random noise (PRN) code number use by the satellite to encode its CDMA transmission.
+The GN-803G (really, the underlying U-Blox 8 chipset) should emit the GPS GSA as "GP", and the GLONASS GSA as "GL".

 ## True Versus Magnetic Bearings